Bluechacho/rapidlyExploringRandomTrees/README.md

 # rapidlyExploringRandomTrees
 Exploration of RRT algorithms.
 To run this program:
+1. Download and extract the .zip.
-1. In the command prompt, go to the directory where RRT.py is located.
+2. In the command prompt, go to the directory where RRT.py is located.
-2. Type "python rrt.py workspace.txt 1.0 1.0 9.0 9.0 display" to run RRT.py with start at point (1.0, 1.0) and goal at point (9.0, 9.0).
+3. Type "python rrt.py workspace.txt 1.0 1.0 9.0 9.0 display" to run RRT.py with start at point (1.0, 1.0) and goal at point (9.0, 9.0).

 RRT.py also accepts different run parameters:
 1. To run RRT.py with different polygons, edit "workspace.txt" with different polygon point values.